iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Description

-The `dvc commit` command is useful for several scenarios where a dataset is being changed, a [stage](/doc/commands-reference/run) or [pipeline](https://dvc.org/doc/get-started/pipeline) is in development, when one wishes to run commands outside the control of DVC, or to force DVC-files updates to save some time rerunning the pipeline or a stage:
+The `dvc commit` command is useful for several scenarios where a dataset is being changed: a [stage](/doc/commands-reference/run) or [pipeline](https://dvc.org/doc/get-started/pipeline) is in development, when one wishes to run commands outside the control of DVC, or to force DVC-files updates to save time rerunning the stage or pipeline.

-- Code or data for a stage is under active development, with rapid iteration of code or configuration or data.
+- Code or data for a stage is under active development, with rapid iteration of code, configuration, or data.
 Run DVC commands (`dvc run`, `dvc repro`, and even `dvc add`) using the `--no-commit` option to avoid caching unnecessary data over and over again.
 Use `dvc commit` when the files are finalized.
 - One can always execute the code used in a stage without using DVC (keep in